 The Dump at Raquette Lake.
 A Friday Night Hot Spot!

-It’s Friday evening in the Adirondacks.
-So, what do you do?
-What kind of entertainment venues were available to vacationers in the north woods?
-One of our family favorites was to go to the dump!
+Well, one of our family Friday night favorites was to go to the dump!
 Yep!
-I am serious.
+You heard me right.
 We would go to the dump to watch the bears.
 It was quite popular among those in the know.
 The bears would come out in the early evenings to feed on all the delightful morsels we humans would throw away.

-My Grandfather pulled up pretty close because he had a bag of trash to add to the pile.
-Grandpa told us all to stay in the car.
-He would throw the garbage out and then we would back up a bit to sit and watch the bears.
-Grandpa got out and retrieved the bag from the trunk and started toward the piled bags of garbage.
+My Grandfather pulled up pretty close to the garbage heap because he had a bag to throw away.
+He told us all to stay in the car.
+He would get out, throw the garbage on the heap, and then we would back up a bit to sit and watch the bears.
+Grandpa got out and retrieved the bag of garbage from the trunk and started toward the large pile made up of many bags of garbage.
 He wanted to get close enough to throw the bag onto the pile.

 One mid-sized bear spotted Grandpa making his way toward the trash heap and saw that he was carrying a new bag of possible snacks.
-Naturally, the bear made his way toward Grandpa.
+Curious, the bear made his way toward Grandpa.
 Now, our Grandfather was not a pushover.
 He was a big man, strong and stubborn.
-That bear was not getting the garbage until Grandpa threw it on the pile.
+He decided that the bear was not getting the garbage until he threw it on the pile.
 The bear, however, had other ideas, and that garbage bag quickly became a major source of contention.

 Grandpa backed up all the way to the car with the bear following him every step of the way.
 Keeping his eyes on the bear, he made his way to the driver-side door and reached down to open it.
 It was locked!

 “Erwin, Get rid of the garbage.
 Let the bear have it,” Nanny yelled back.
 Grandpa was now circling the car with the bear following him.
-It was very exciting for my brother and I sitting in the back seat.
+It was very exciting for my brother and me who were sitting in the back seat.

 “Boots, unlock the door!” he yelled again.

 “Get rid of the garbage, Erwin” Nanny yelled back.
 Grandpa had, by now, circled the car several times with the bear in dogged pursuit.
-Finally realizing that something had to give, as he came around again to the front of the Hornet, Grandpa hurled the bag of garbage as hard as he could toward the heap of garbage bags about thirty yards away.
-Nanny reached over and unlocked the driver-side door and Grandpa, jerking the door open, slid into the seat and slammed the door closed.
-The bear, however, had already headed off in the direction Grandpa had hurled the bag and was now sniffing speculatively at it.
+Finally realizing that something had to give, as he came around again to the front of the car, Grandpa hurled the bag of garbage as hard as he could toward the trash heap about thirty yards away.
+The bear took off after the bag of garbage.
+Nanny then reached over and unlocked the driver-side door.
+Grandpa, jerking the door open, slid into the seat and slammed the door closed.
+By this time, the bear was now sniffing speculatively at its newly acquired bag of treats.

 There was an uncomfortable moment of silence in the car.
 Finally, Grandpa spoke.